Introduction to health and public health: key concepts

 Essential public health functions

-There are many models of essential public health functions or services that explain what public health is about.
+There are many models of essential public health functions or services that explain what it deals with, such as those of the WHO (WHO, 2024a), PAHO (PAHO, 2019) or the US CDC (CDC, 2020).

 They all have in common some aspects such as the use of data for decision making.
 This includes population health surveillance, equity monitoring, or the evaluation of the social determinants of health.
 It also involves research and analysis of the capacity and performance of health systems and their services.
 These are all functions that allow the use of the knowledge of the available scientific evidence to be able to manage health risks and public health emergencies.

 Another group of public health functions is related to ensuring access to quality preventive and curative health services.
-This may require guiding resource allocation, developing the potential of the health workforce, ensuring the availability of medical products and technologies, and ensuring equity through proper financing.
+This may require guiding the allocation of resources, developing the potential of health personnel, ensuring the availability of medical products and technologies, and guaranteeing equity through proper financing.

 All this is highly related to the development and implementation of policies, plans and laws related to health care, the social determinants of health, the right to health and equity, and the promotion and protection of health, ensuring social participation, transparency and accountability.